HOME

 SPAIN

-, 8 July 1949, air mail special cancel, which coincides with the second Philatelic Exposition at Pamplona; what "III Centenario" is refered to is unclear.
+, 8 July 1949, air mail special cancel, which coincides with the second Philatelic Exposition at Pamplona.

-SPAIN, 1987, meter stamp from the Parish of the Sacred Heart & St. Francis Borgia (Los Jesuitas) in Madrid - St. Francis Xavier on his deathbed
+, 1987, this meter stamp from the Jesuit parish of St. Francis Borgia in Madrid shows St. Francis Xavier on his deathbed.

-AUSTRIA, 1990, show cancel, for the 450th anniversary of the Jesuits and the 500th of Ignatius' birth
+AUSTRIA, 1990, show cancel (one of seven), for the 450th anniversary of the Jesuits and the 500th of Ignatius' birth

 PORTUGAL, 1991, 450th anniversary of Xavier's passing through Setubal on his way to the East